Aerial photo of the sluice at Kornwerderzand. Water is visible above and below the photo, with shadows from clouds.

 Why

-In the future, the large lock at Kornwerderzand will not offer enough room for the ever wider coastal ships being built in Kampen, Urk and Lemmer.
-The luxury super yachts built by shipyards in Makkum, Urk and Vollenhove also need a wider lock and deeper channel.
-Moreover, increasingly large cargo ships are sailing from the Baltic Sea region to ports such as Kampen and Lelystad.
+The large lock at Kornwerderzand will not provide enough space in the future for the larger coastal vessels being built in Kampen, Urk, and Lemmer.
+Additionally, the luxury superyachts from shipyards in Makkum, Urk, and Vollenhove require a larger lock and deeper navigational channels.
+Furthermore, increasingly larger cargo ships are sailing from the Baltic Sea region to ports such as Kampen and Lelystad.
+A larger lock would enable a greater and different category of vessels to access the region.

 How